 It is included in the new list of historical monuments, recognized and protected for its cultural and historical value.
 Typically, visitors can climb the tower to admire the view.

-Cucuteni Museum – It is a museum of Eneolithic art containing the remains of the oldest culture in Europe.
-It was inaugurated in 2005, marking the discovery of the Cucuteni settlement and the contribution of over 70 years from the Museum of History and Archaeology in Piatra Neamț.
-The building, constructed between 1928 and 1930, was initially the headquarters of a private bank and later of the National Bank of Romania.
-Its transformation into a museum took place in 2005, and it now houses an exceptional exhibition dedicated to the Cucuteni culture.
+Cucuteni Museum – it is a museum of Eneolithic art and contains relics from the oldest culture in Europe.
+It was inaugurated in 2005, marking the discovery of the Cucuteni site and over 70 years of contribution from the Museum of History and Archaeology in Piatra Neamț.
+The building, constructed between 1928 and 1930, was initially the headquarters of a private bank and later the National Bank of Romania.
+It was transformed into a museum in 2005 and now houses an exceptional exhibition dedicated to the Cucuteni culture.

 Visiting hours: